BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <div align="center"> <h2><u>REQUIREMENTS</h2></div>

-1) 🐍[Python 3.10](https://www.python.org/downloads/release/python-31011/) or [Python 3.11](https://www.python.org/downloads/release/python-3117/) (PyTorch is NOT compatible with 3.12, at least as of 12/19/2023).
+1) 🐍[Python 3.10](https://www.python.org/downloads/release/python-31011/) or [Python 3.11](https://www.python.org/downloads/release/python-3117/) (Python 3.12 coming soon).
 2) [Git](https://git-scm.com/downloads)
 3) [Git Large File Storage](https://git-lfs.com/).
 4) [Pandoc](https://github.com/jgm/pandoc/releases).
 5) Build Tools.
    > Certain dependencies don't have pre-compiled "wheels" so you must build them.
 Therefore, you must install something that can build source code such as [Microsoft Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and/or [Visual Studio](https://visualstudio.microsoft.com/).
 If you decide to use both of these programs in conjunction, make sure to select the "Desktop development with C++" extension and check the four boxes on the right containing "SDK."
-Most Linux variations and MacOS as a whole, coming with the ability to build.
-If you run into problems on those platforms, however, you should find something that can build.
+Most Linux systems as well as MacOS come with the ability to build.
+If you still run into problems on those platforms; however, you should find something that can build.

    <details>
      <summary>EXAMPLE ERROR ON WINDOWS</summary>